 How to create a working relative path

-When creating a link using the <a>, <img>, or any other tag that points to a file it can be confusing on how to make the path or URL.
+Creating a path or URL to a file using the <a>, <img>, or any other tag can be confusing.
 Creating a link to an absolute path is easy since you are pointing to the Internet URL of the file.
-For example, if we wanted to link to the Computer Hope logo and the URL to that logo is "https://www.computerhope.com/logo.gif" the absolute path would be this URL as shown below.
+For example, to link the Computer Hope logo (https://www.computerhope.com/logo.gif) the absolute path would be this URL as shown below.

 - The path to the file must be relative to the directory of the HTML file.
-So, if we wanted to link to the "logo.gif" file on this page, looking at the URL we see the local path as "/issues/ch001708.htm" which is the "issues" directory containing this page.
-Since the "logo.gif" is in the root directory, we would need to go back one directory to get to the file.
+So, if we wanted to link the "logo.gif" file on this page, the local path as "/issues/ch001708.htm" which is the "issues" directory containing this page.
+Since the "logo-200-gray.png" is in another directory, we'd need to go to the root directory and then the "cdn/media" directory to the file.

-- Now that we know the path to the file is back one directory we know the path is "../logo.gif" the "../" tells the browser to go back one directory.
+- Now that we know the path to the file is back one directory and then in "cdn/media", we know the path is "../cdn/media/logo-200-gray.png"; the "../" tells the browser to go back one directory.
 If we needed to go back two directories, this would have to be done twice.
 The completed example is shown below.